vala-lang/vala-docs/docs/faq.md

 3. With a .vapi file you have a human readable representation of how vapigen interprets the .gir file plus metadata.
-So it serves as documentation for yourself, instead of going wild guessing the name of the symbols or whatelse.
+So it serves as documentation for yourself, instead of going wild guessing the name of the symbols or what else.
 4. You can easily compare two .vapi files for differences because a symbol is usually defined on one line, while with .gir a single symbol is defined on multiple lines.